pofat/DUFramework/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build AFNetworking 3.0.0+.
+> CocoaPods 0.39.0+ is required to build DUFramework 0.1.+.

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate DUFramework into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :ios, '8.0'